drBenway/pixi-vn-wiki/start/canvas-position.md

 The pivot is an offset, expressed in pixels, from the top-left corner of the component.
 If you have a component whose texture is 100px x 50px, and want to set the pivot point to the center of the image, you'd set your pivot to (50, 25) - half the width, and half the height.

 Anchors are specified in percentages, from 0.0 to 1.0, in each dimension.
-To rotate around the center point of a texture using anchors, you'd set your Sprite's anchor to (0.5, 0.5) - 50% in width and height.
+It has the same utility as the pivot, but to deduce the point where it is located it calculates the percentage of the height and width of the texture.
+For example, to rotate around the center point of a texture using anchors, you'd set your component's anchor to (0.5, 0.5) - 50% in width and height.

-You can modify it with a property:
+You can modify it with 2 properties:
 - `anchor`, is an object that corresponds to `{ x: number, y: number }`.
 Then you can also use it to set x and y to the same value, `conponent.anchor = 0.5`.
+- `pivot`, is an object that corresponds to `{ x: number, y: number }`.

 ---